Igor-Lacko/IPK-proj2/README.md

 ### Transmission control protocol (TCP)
-The TCP is a transport layer protocol which is well characterized by reliable delivery of data (being able to solve problems such as packet loss), being connection-oriented, and providing a in-order byte stream.
-[1].
+The TCP is a transport layer protocol which is well characterized by reliable delivery of data (being able to solve problems such as packet loss), being connection-oriented, and providing a in-order byte stream [[RFC9293]](#bibliography).
-Because of these features, the TCP is commonly utilized in applications that require reliable data transfer (e.g. The World Wide Web, email, file transfer...)[2].
+Because of these features, the TCP is commonly utilized in applications that require reliable data transfer, web browsing, email or file transfer [[Techtarget]](#bibliography).
 However, the reliablility guarantees can introduce significant overhead, which is why the TCP isn't suitable for all use cases.
+The TCP is most recently specified in [[RFC9293]](#bibliography).
 ***
 ### User datagram protocol (UDP)
 The UDP is the less reliable, faster counterpart to TCP.
-It's characterized by being connectionless, meaning it sends and receives messages without maintaining any state between it and the receiver (sometimes also called "fire and forget")[3].
+It's characterized by being connectionless, meaning it sends and receives messages without maintaining any state between it and the receiver (sometimes also called "fire and forget") [[Spiceworks]](#bibliography).
 This can be partially "side-stepped" by using connected UDP sockets (described more in the respective subsection).
-As mentioned, it is less reliable than the TCP and it utilizes best-effort delivery, meaning it does not guarantee effective delivery of data or any quality of service[4].
-The UDP is commonly used in applications that do not require strict reliability when it comes to data transimission but are more performance-heavy (e.g. realtime applications, such as broadcasting)[3].
+The UDP is commonly used in applications that do not require strict reliability when it comes to data transimission but are more performance-heavy (e.g. realtime applications, such as broadcasting) [[Spiceworks]](#bibliography).
+The UDP is most recently specidfied in [[RFC768]](#bibliography).

 #### Connected UDP sockets
 Connected UDP sockets are UDP sockets that have a full 4 tuple (e.g. source and destination ip address and port) associated.
-They are preferable for client applications (such as this project) and outbound traffic in general, due to optimizing route lookup using a connection struct[5].
+They are preferable for client applications (such as this project) and outbound traffic in general, due to optimizing route lookup using a connection struct [[Cloudflare]](#bibliography).
 In addition to that, in the case of this project they made communication with the server via UDP much more comfortable (described more in the appropriate section).
-They work by enabling an application to associate the socket with the socket name of a peer[6].
+They work by enabling an application to associate the socket with the socket name of a peer [[IBM]](#bibliography).
 This enables the socket to use methods/functions like Receive() and Send() instead of ReceiveFrom() or SendTo() since the destination/source is always known.

 ## Program usage